ashwinbhaskar/android-ephemeral/README.md

 //Put a value in shared preferences which gets deleted after 5 seconds Persisted.putString("some-key", "this is a the value", Duration.ofSeconds(5), applicationContext)

-//If you do not want to pass applicationContext again and again you can you use the extension functions on Context that is imported above context.putEphemeralString("some-key", "this is a the value", Duration.ofSeconds(5))
+//If you do not want to pass applicationContext everytime can you use the extension functions on Context that are imported above context.putEphemeralString("some-key", "this is a the value", Duration.ofSeconds(5))

 val defaultValue = ""